 While enterprise automation is not a new phenomenon, the use cases and the adoption rate continue to increase.
 This is reflected in the global market for business automation, which is projected to grow at a CAGR of 12.2% to reach $19.6 billion by 2026.

-As technology evolves, so does – charting its own path of innovation.
+As technology evolves, so does business process automation – charting its own path of innovation.
 Moving on from focusing on ROI obtained from automating individual tasks and simple processes, the industry is now taking a holistic view of automation as a mechanism to achieve business targets and goals in alignment with ever-shifting goalposts, organizational KPIs and executive mandates.

 In the past, despite all efforts, over 50% of business transformation projects have failed to achieve the desired outcomes with traditional automation approaches.
 Automation has lacked a critical element – cognitive AI.
 As AI advances in leaps and bounds, its infusion into automation has led to the emergence of cognitive automation, which comes with the promise of facilitating committed business outcomes.